Vandivier/arias-tale-rpg/docs/metagame.md

 ### The Initial Scene

 The opening scene focuses on a character called Eidolon.
 Eidolon is in the Forest of Echoes grinding monsters for experience.
 Suddenly a massive, ethereal figure appears in the sky, declaring that players cannot log out until the boss on the 100th floor is defeated.
+This event is known as the Monstrous Vision.
 This announcement changes the entire dynamics of the game, turning it into a struggle for survival.

 This is only the initial scene for metagame context setting.
 Many other specific events occur later beginning in Chapter 1 of the narrative discussion.
 Unknown to the player characters, other events are simultaneously ongoing in the real world and in other parts of the game world.